PART 5201 FEDERAL ACQUISITION REGULATIONS SYSTEM

 (1) The certification requirement is specifically imposed by statute; or

 (2) Written justification for such certification is provided to the Secretary of Defense (SECDEF) by Assistant Secretary of the Navy (Research Development & Acquisition) (ASN(RDA)), and the SECDEF approves in writing the inclusion of such certification requirement.
-Submit those requests for certifications to DASN(AP) by email at RDAJ&A.email@example.com with the subject [Activity Name] DFARS 201.107 Request for Certification.
+Submit those requests for certifications to DASN(P) by email atwith the subject [Activity Name] DFARS 201.107 - Request for Certification.